 Eligibility: Koç University faculty members or instructors are eligible to apply for this grant program.

-Deadline: Please submit your Summer/Fall 2023 proposals until September 8, 2023 via e-mail at kolt@ku.edu.tr.
+Deadline: Please submit your Spring 2024 proposals until February 1st, 2024 via e-mail at kolt@ku.edu.tr.

 Click the heading to open the document.